 Save Time

 Before debugging manually, run a NiceLookingData audit to check if your GA4 property is receiving data correctly.
-Our automated checks catch most configuration issues — like missing Measurement IDs, consent blocking, duplicate tags, and unregistered custom dimensions — in under 60 seconds.
+Our automated checks catch most configuration issues — like missing Measurement IDs, consent blocking, duplicate tags, and unregistered custom dimensions — and your 24/7 web analyst keeps watching every night.

 Key Takeaways